 “As he rides in his chariot, he shines upon men and deathless gods, and piercingly he gazes with his eyes from his golden helmet.
 Bright rays beam dazzlingly from him, and his bright locks streaming from the temples of his head gracefully enclose his far-seen face: a rich, fine-spun garment glows upon his body and flutters in the wind: and stallions carry him.”

 Usually the sun god is shown riding his golden chariot at the edge or in the background of someone else’s scene.
-His chariot is drawn by four winged horses, or sometimes dragons, and he is sometimes accompanied by one or both of his sisters.
+His chariot is drawn by four-winged horses, or sometimes dragons, and he is sometimes accompanied by one or both of his sisters.

 The most famous example of Helios in art, however, was the Colossus of Rhodes.
 This massive standing figure was one of the Seven Wonders of the Ancient World.
-It was constructed between 304 and 280 BC, but toppled over during an earthquake in either 228 or 226 BC.
+It was constructed between 304 and 280 BC, but toppled over during an Earthquake in either 228 or 226 BC.
 Coins from Rhodes also presented their patron deity for centuries.
 Some notable historic figures also took on the likeness of the Greek sun god in their portraits.
 Alexander the Great and the Roman emperors Vespasian and Nero all desired to be seen as incarnations of a sun god.

-His Daily Journey Across the Sky
+Helios and his Daily Journey Across the Sky

 The most important ancient Greek myth of Helios is his daily journey.
 The ancient Greeks believed that there was a golden chariot of the sun that was so bright that human eyes could not bear to gaze upon it.
-For them, that chariot was driven from the east (Ethiopia) to the west (Hesperides) across the sky every day by the god Helios.
+For them, that chariot was driven from the east (Ethiopia) to the west (Hesperides) across the sky every day by the sun god Helios.

 To return to the eastern palace, Helios was believed to have sailed under the world via the northerly stream of the realm of Oceanus with his horses and chariot in a golden boat (or large cup/goblet, or bed) created by the master smith and deity, Hephaestus.
 While Helios was hidden in Oceanus, Selene, the moon goddess, took her turn to cross the sky.

 Minor Roles for Helios in Greek Myths

-Another well-known myth involving Helios was when his son almost destroyed the earth.
+Another well-known myth involving Helios was when his son almost destroyed the Earth.
 A popular version of the Greek myth of Phaethon says that the young man wanted proof that the sun was his father, so he went east to test the deity and ask him for a gift.
 Helios agreed to give his son whatever the youth wanted, but was distressed to discover Phaethon wanted to take a turn driving the golden sun chariot across the sky.
 He reluctantly consented and that favor turned into a disaster.

 Zeus saw no other option than to strike Phaethon down with a thunderbolt.
 The gods had to beg Helios to return to his work following the death of his son, but the sun god eventually agreed.
 And Phaethon’s sisters, the Heliades, were in such despair due to their brother’s death that their tears turned into amber and they became poplar trees.